bigscience-workshop/biomedical/README.md

 We understand that some biomedical datasets are not publicly available due to data usage agreements or licensing.
 For these datasets, we recommend implementing a dataloader script that references a local directory containing the dataset.
 You can find examples in the [n2c2_2011](examples/n2c2_2011.py) and [bioasq](examples/bioasq.py) implementations.
 There are also local dataset specific instructions in  [template](templates/template.py).

+#### My dataset is in a standard format (e.g. BRAT, BioC).
+Do I have to write my own parser?

+If your dataset is in a standard format, please use a recommended parser if available:
+- BioC: Use the excellent [bioc](https://github.com/bionlplab/bioc) package for parsing.
+Example usage can be found in [examples/bc5cdr.py](examples/bc5cdr.py)
+- BRAT: Use [our custom brat parser](utils/parsing.py).
+Example usage can be found in [examples/mlee.py](examples/mlee.py).

+If the recommended parser does not work for you dataset, please alert us in Discord, Slack or the github issue.

 #### What types of libraries can we import?

 Eventually, your dataloader script will need to run using only the packages supplied by the [datasets](https://github.com/huggingface/datasets) package.
 If you find a well supported package that makes your implementation easier (e.g. [bioc](https://github.com/bionlplab/bioc)), then feel free to use it.